KarinG/webform_calculator/README.md

 Available operators:
 +, -, *, /, (, ), %

-Important: for best results do NOT nest within a layout_box or fieldset!
+Important: for best results do NOT nest a formula field within a layout_box or fieldset!